hjanime/SPADEVizR/README.md

 <img src="README.figures/MDSViewer_samples-1.png" title="" alt="" style="display: block; margin: auto;" />

-## <a name="biplot_viewer_function"/> XX Biplot Viewer
+## <a name="biplot_viewer_function"/> 6.9 Biplot viewer

-The `biplotViewer` function can be used to visualize a two dimensional representation showing two selected cell markers (X-axis marker using the `x.marker` parameter and Y-axis marker using the `y.marker` parameter).
+The `biplotViewer()` function can be used to visualize a two dimensional representation showing two selected cell markers (X-axis marker using the `x.marker` parameter and Y-axis marker using the `y.marker` parameter).
 This function allows to filter cells by clusters and samples using the `clusters` and `samples` parameters.
 Moreover, cells can be shown for of all samples merged or by default separated using a facet for each sample.
 When too cells dots are displayed, it can require some seconds.
 In order to seep up the computation, it is possible to reduce the number of cells displayed (downsampling) using the `resample.ratio` parameter.

 This function can only handle `SPADEResults` objects (but not a `Results` object).